Evolution of sexual reproduction: Libertine bubble theory

 R. Stephen Howard and Curtis Lively were the first to suggest that the combined effects of parasitism and mutation accumulation can lead to an increased advantage to sex under conditions not otherwise predicted (Nature, 1994).
 Using computer simulations, they showed that when the two mechanisms act simultaneously the advantage to sex over asexual reproduction is larger than for either factor operating alone.

 Origin of sexual reproduction

 Many protists reproduce sexually, as do many multicellular plants, animals, and fungi.
-In the eukaryotic fossil record, sexual reproduction first appeared about 2.0 billion years ago in the Proterozoic Eon, although a later date, 1.2 billion years ago, has also been presented.
+In the eukaryotic fossil record, sexual reproduction first appeared around 2 billion years ago in the Proterozoic Eon, although a later date, around 1.2 billion years ago, based on the fossils of the red algae Bangiomorpha pubescens, has also been presented.
 Nonetheless, all sexually reproducing eukaryotic organisms likely derive from a single-celled common ancestor.
 It is probable that the evolution of sex was an integral part of the evolution of the first eukaryotic cell.
 There are a few species which have secondarily lost this feature, such as Bdelloidea and some parthenocarpic plants.